 It is technically possible to switch the edition of the Microsoft Windows 10 operating system on the Mesa from the default Windows 10 Pro edition, such as to an Enterprise LTSB edition.
 Some possible methods to do so are as follows, even just for test as described at this web page.

 Similar to as mentioned at the bottom of that web page, the simplest method would be to just overwrite the pre-installed Windows 10 Pro license with a license for the edition that you want installed.
 Once a license for another edition has been entered, such as for Enterprise, the Windows 10 operating system will automatically switch to that edition (some automatic downloads may occur).
 This will save a lot of effort such as from having to try to install and enable custom drivers which are required for hardware in the Mesa, since these will remain installed from previously.
 The Windows license key can be viewed and changed by tapping and holding on the bottom-left Windows logo (Start) button, selecting System, and scrolling down to Windows activation then tapping on "Change product key".
 Or this can be done using a utility as briefly described at the top of the web link below.

 Another method is to create a provisioning package as described at the following web page.

 Other methods are listed at this web page.

-One of the most technical methods is to load a full custom ISO image.
-This can be extremely difficult due to needing to apply all custom drivers, utilities, and registry keys needed on the Mesa 2.
-We offer a drivers package installer which may simplify the process, but this installer is not guaranteed to be compatible with your custom OS image and/or be allowed with your system security privileges in the custom operating system.
-This drivers package is described at this web page.
+One of the most technical methods is to load a full custom ISO (or now more commonly split WIM) image.
+This can be extremely difficult due to needing to apply all custom drivers, utilities, and registry keys needed on the Mesa.
+We offer drivers package installers which may simplify the process, but the installers are not guaranteed to be compatible with your custom OS image and/or be allowed with your system security privileges in the custom operating system.
+The drivers packages are described and available at this web page.